HoGentTIN/linux-training-hogent/modules/backup/030_backup_theory.md

     mt -f /dev/st0 status

-To rewind a tape\...
+To rewind a tape...

     mt -f /dev/st0 rewind

-To rewind and eject a tape\...
+To rewind and eject a tape...

     mt -f /dev/st0 eject

-To erase a tape\...
+To erase a tape...

     mt -f /dev/st0 erase